top of page

 Lab Manager

 Noah is the lab manager for the Ferrer Torres lab.
-Originially from Seattle, he completed his undergraduate degree at UC San Diego.
+Originally from Seattle, he completed his undergraduate degree at UC San Diego.
 He didn't major in biology, so prior to joining the lab, he spent over a year at the Fred Hutch Cancer Center and University of Washington interning in labs and taking foundational classes.
 He is very interested in mitochondria, cancer, and homeostatic biological mechanisms.
 Outside the lab, he loves to snowboard, surf, listen to music, hike, and play any sport.

 (303) 724-6147